 Hi!
-I’m Rachel Skelton, AKA the Editing Skeleton, a freelance editor with about three years’ worth of professional editing experience.
+I’m Rachel Skelton, AKA the Editing Skeleton, a freelance editor with about four years’ worth of professional editing experience.
 Although that time might seem short, I’ve done a little of everything—fiction, nonfiction, developmental editing, proofreading, middle grade, YA—and have edited hundreds of manuscripts.
+I’ve worked with self-publishing authors, small presses, and large publishers.

 I am a lifelong lover of words, language, and storytelling.
 As soon as I learned to write, I began creating “books.”
 Armed with manila drawing paper and a ridiculous assortment of art supplies, I wrote stories and drew pictures to go with them, and my mom helped me staple the pages together.
 When I held the first one in my hands, I knew I’d found my calling.